 When planning a decor with the less is more concept, or in our cases enough is just right, architecture and lighting take an even more important role.
 This example has beautiful, centuries old architecture that beckons all of us into this space.
 We are not all blessed with these assets, however, with some careful planning of finishes and furnishings, a very welcoming decor can be achieved.
 Not up to the task yourself?
 This is an excellent time to work with a designer that has your same philosophy.

 DEFINED USE OF SPACE

 Many examples of minimal design will portray large open spaces.
 In these cases, defining the space is of the utmost importance.
 In structures, like this one, a series of rooms is more defined but can still benefit from a clear plan for how the rooms will be utilized.
+Multiple function spaces can also be attractive.
 Furnishings planned correctly for scale and balance will make the spaces feel like a home.

 EASE OF MAINTENANCE